HITECHCRIME/HC_OVERVIEW/README.md

 slave to a king story - comedy king to a slave - tragedy

+It is all about going through ups and downs (exchange of status) and be able to learn from that.
+Identify with the protagonist.
+Moral purpose.

 # Narrative Arcs for Hitech Crime
 - think of turning these into main pieces of albums (meaning turn these below into EP as well)